-The basic purpose of quantitative research approach is to make the problem that can be quantified.
+The research that is being carried out has used a quantitative research approach.
+According to The basic purpose of quantitative research approach is to make the problem that can be quantified.
 Findings are understood through projectable results that constitute to a larger sample of the population.
 Whereas, a qualitative research design deals with the collection of observational, verbal and behavioral data that is transcribed and interpreted in a subjective manner.
-Qualitative research is adopted by those researchers looking to find the causes of potential problems.
+Qualitative research design to find the causes of potential problems.
 This research design is able to provide people with valuable insights of major marketing issues that may exist.
 Depending very much on research objectives, quantitative or qualitative research can be conducted accordingly (Bacon-Shone, 2013).
+Figure 1

-Figure 1 Conceptual Framework
+Conceptual Framework